Giant Sequoias Get People’s Attention

 Assisted Migration

 Giant Sequoias are facing an existential crisis; they are actually endangered in their native Sierra Nevada range.
-There are about 500,000 Giant Sequoias living in the United Kingdom, whereas there are only about 80,000 living in the Sierras.
-Tens of thousands have been lost there just since 2020.
-However, across the Atlantic they seem to be thriving in the UK, while their home of thousands of years is presenting brand new challenges.
-Human caused climate change is making the Sierras much hotter and drier causing wildfires to burn with unprecedented intensity.
-Sequoias are known for their fire resistance, yet now they are now succumbing to the new heat.
+There are about 500,000 Giant Sequoias living in the United Kingdom, whereas there are only about 80,000 left in the Sierras.
+Tens of thousands of these gentle giants have been lost to fires there just since 2020.
+However, across the Atlantic they are thriving while their home for millenia presents brand new challenges.
+Human caused climate challenges are making the Sierras much hotter and drier causing wildfires to burn with unprecedented intensity.
+Sequoias are known for their fire resistance, yet they are now succumbing to the unfamiliar heat.
 Sequoias were always thought to be indestructible.
-This is a big part of how a single tree can live over 3,000 years.
-Thick, flame-resistant bark and elevated crowns are super adapted to wildfire.
-Even their cones love fire and require it to open up and propagate.
-Are they becoming endangered in their native habitat?
+This is a big part of how they can live over 3,000 years.
+Thick, flame-resistant bark and elevated crowns are super adapted to natural wildfire.
+Their cones require fire to open up and propagate.
+We do not want to sit by while these miracles of the natural world become the next extinction to lament.
+Can pockets of our cities become arks for these trees?
+What do we have to lose?

 Volunteers planting Giant Sequoia saplings into Arboretum Detroit’s tree nursery